-The second column indicates the proportion (in $\circ_0$ ) of the total tests run which were significant at a $1\circ_0$ level.
-In the last column, F NF indicates that the responses from the Financial User sub-sample were higher than those from the Non-Financial User sub-sample, whereas F NF indicates that the responses from the Financial User sub-sample.
+The second column indicates the proportion (in %) of the total tests run which were significant at a 1% level.
+In the last column, F-NF indicates that the responses from the Financial User sub-sample, whereas F-NF indicates that the responses from the Financial User sub-sample.